The Pentland Floating Offshore Wind Farm will be located off the coast of Dounreay, Caithness.

 Floating Offshore Wind – key to achieving net zero and potential for Scottish Supply Chain

-Currently the majority of offshore wind farms in Scotland are fixed directly to the seabed, there are only two floating wind farms in operation.
+Currently most offshore wind farms in Scotland are fixed directly to the seabed, there are only two floating wind farms in operation.

 Unlike traditional fixed bottom wind farms, floating wind farms use wind turbine generators mounted on a floating substructure which is connected to the seabed using mooring lines and anchors.